 Real Estate Tax Information

 The tax rate is expressed in dollars per one hundred dollars of assessed value.
-For example, a total tax rate of $1.1936 per $100 of assessed value for a property assessed at $300,000 dollars is calculated as:
+For example, if the total tax rate were $1.2075 per $100 of assessed value, then a property with an assessed value of $300,000 dollars is calculated as: